Chronic Disease Prevention

 A Program of the Prevention & Health Communications Department

-Wicomico County Health Department’s Lifestyle Balance Program is an evidenced based pro gram developed by the CDC-led National Diabetes Prevention Program.
+Wicomico County Health Department’s Diabetes Prevention Program is an evidenced based program developed by the Centers for Disease Control and Prevention.
 It is a lifestyle change program for preventing type 2 diabetes.

 - It can help people cut their risk of developing type 2 diabetes in half.

 - The Diabetes Prevention Program research study showed that making modest behavior changes helped participants lose 5% to 7% of their body weight (that would be 10 to 14 pounds for a 200-pound person).

 - These lifestyle changes reduced the risk of developing type 2 diabetes by 58% in people with prediabetes.

 - Participants work with a lifestyle coach in a group setting to receive a 1-year lifestyle change program that includes 16 core sessions (usually 1 per week) and 6 post-core sessions (1 per month).

 - Participants learn how to eat more healthily and decrease the fat in their dietary intake.